What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 DEX, as they’re known within the crypto space, facilitates what’s called peer-to-peer cryptocurrency trading.

-How Many Exchanges are There?
+How Many Exchanges Are There?

 How You Should Use Cryptocurrency Exchanges